 From a customer viewpoint, services are selected on the best value proposition; cost, convenience, personalisation and accessibility.
 Consumers are offered two types of payments; monthly subscription, or pay-as-you-go, with the latter appearing in most of the more mainstream models.
 Pay-as-you-go is self-explanatory, with the user paying for each leg of the journey as they travel.
 Subscription services are based on the so-called 'Netflix' platform, with consumers paying a monthly fee to utilise a pre-set amount of services per mode.

 Currently, MaaS is generally on the periphery of public consciousness, but global interest is growing as the concept captures the attention of both UK public and private sectors.
 In fact, digitally-enabled car-sharing and ride-hailing services are predicated to be the biggest disruptors to the current car ownership dominant mobility model.
-By 2030, it's expected that revenues from mobility services will reach almost $1.2trillion, with little growth in private car sales1.
+By 2030, it's expected that revenues from mobility services will reach almost $1.2trillion, with little growth in private car sales

 So, what's prompting this (potentially) seismic shift towards MaaS, and how can OEMs make sure that they're leading the way, rather than eating their competitors' dust?